 The Lemon balm has been used for thousands of years as an aromatic nervine to support digestion and calm frazzled nerves.

 This flower is very common among people and aids in providing not just good sleep but also acts as a calming flower that eases digestion and relaxes twitchy tummies.

 This demulcent herb soothes gastrointestinal tissues, making digestive problems a thing of the past.

 Traditionally, herbalist places this herb on high value using it to make different forms of salads since it can be used as a gentle demulcent that moistens and soothe digestive tissue.

 Rosemary is a stimulating carminative that helps to clear the liver and head functioning well for digestion.

-Dill a herb that helps calm the nerves and body in general and is also used as a natural sedative to ensure one gets to sleep without any form of disturbance, dispel colic and cramping pain.
+Dill a herb that helps calm the nerves and body in general and is also used as a natural sedative to ensure one gets to sleep without any form of disturbance and dispel colic and cramping pain.
 It is also used as a major constituent in the production of gripe water.

 Lavender is a plant or better still, a flower used by many for its amazing fragrance.
-But this plant does more than making a rook or person smell better, it also provides essential oils that help to calm raging nerves as well as upset stomachs.
+But this plant does more than make a rook or person smell better, it also provides essential oils that help to calm raging nerves as well as upset stomachs.